sc0ttj/component/README.md

 Your components will support:

 - Auto re-render to page on state change (_optional_)
+- good rendering/animation performance:
+  - DOM diffing
-- DOM diffing, with all DOM reads/writes performed inside `requestAnimationFrame`
+  - all DOM reads/writes performed inside a debounced `requestAnimationFrame`
 - Automatic "scoping"/prefixing of your component CSS (_optional_)
 - Re-render styles on component CSS change (_optional_)
 - Event attributes like `onclick`, `onchange`, `onkeyup`, etc, etc